Kiru671/Time-Locked/Readme_Images/README.md

 * **Sprint Retrospective:**
-Since most of the hassle of integration has been overcome, although at a cost, a need for stricter and clearer requirements on the development side were deemed unnecessary for the upcoming sprint.
+Since most of the hassle of integration has been overcome, although at a cost, a need for stricter and clearer requirements on the development side was deemed not necessary for the upcoming sprint.

 This does not mean the lack of communication is acceptable however.
 The team all confirmed that they would attend daily scrums and do their best not to miss it.